fzammetti/knowledge-base/Ansible/README.md

 # Ansible
 ----------

-## Create a directory (remember to set appropriate rights and owner!):
+## Create a directory (remember to set appropriate rights and owner!)

     - name: Create directory
       file: